bpiggin/mindful-timer-app/README.md

 Improve button spacing on timer screen\
 Prevent hiding the timer when paused\
 Improve dark theme color scheme\
-Add logo to home screen
+Add logo to home screen\
+Add a "meditation streak" metric to the completed screen\
+maybe remove the "." and "," options for the time input\
+When you click delete, add "are you sure you want to delete" popup

 ### Long term